-Weasis is a multipurpose standalone and web-based DICOM viewer with a highly modular architecture.
-It is a very popular clinical viewer used in healthcare by hospitals, health networks, multicenter research trials, and patients.
+Weasis is a multipurpose standalone and web-based DICOM viewer designed with a highly modular architecture.
+It is a very popular clinical viewer used in healthcare by hospitals, health networks, multicenter research trials, and by patients.

 Note

-To manage Weasis version at the server side, it is possible to install the Weasis web package which will upgrade the native installation at the client side (it works for minor releases by updating all the plug-ins except the launcher).
+To manage Weasis version at the server side, it is possible to install the Weasis web package which will upgrade the native installation at the client side (it works for minor releases by updating all the plugins except the launcher).

 Tip